micahgodbolt/grunt-phantomcss/README.md

 > Automate CSS regression testing with PhantomCSS

+## Alt Runner Settings
+To enable the alternate task runner sets `alt-runner=true` in the PhantomCSS Settings

+Grunt automatically envokes `casper.start()` when it begins, so all test files need to start with `casper.thenOpen`

 ## Notice

 **This is a fork of the original (presumably discontinued) repository of [grunt-phantomcss](https://github.com/chrisgladd/grunt-phantomcss).
 Currently this version here is untagged and unreleased on npm.
 However, you can install and use this version:**